NFL DFS picks, lineup advice for Sunday main slate from daily Fantasy football optimizer tool

 New users can get $50 in Pick6 credits at DraftKings when they play $5.

-One of the optimizer's top DFS value picks for Sunday is Cowboys quarterback Dak Prescott ($6,500 on DraftKings and $8,000 on FanDuel), who has an over/under of 245.5 passing yards.
-The former fourth-round pick out of Mississippi State had his 2024 season shortened by injury, but he still managed to throw for 1,978 yards with 11 touchdowns and eight interceptions in eight games, finishing with an 86.0 passer rating.
-In 2025, he has rebounded with one of his most efficient starts in years.
+One of the optimizer's top DFS value picks for Sunday is Patriots quarterback Drake Maye ($6,300 on DraftKings and $8,200 on FanDuel).
+The former first-round pick out of North Carolina had a solid season as a rookie in 2024, as he threw for 2,276 yards with 15 touchdowns and 10 interceptions, and a passer rating of 88.1.
+He also added 421 rushing yards and two rushing touchdowns on 54 attempts, showcasing his mobility and poise under pressure.

-Through five weeks, Prescott has 1,356 passing yards, 10 touchdowns, and just three interceptions.
-The 32-year-old has regained his rhythm as the leader of the Cowboys' offense, even without CeeDee Lamb (ankle) showcasing improved decision-making and accuracy.
-His ability to extend plays and deliver under pressure has been a major factor in keeping Dallas competitive early in the season.
+In 2025, Maye has taken a big leap forward, throwing for 1,522 yards with 10 touchdowns and just two interceptions while completing over 73% of his throws.
+His improved accuracy and decision-making have helped the Patriots' offense become more efficient and balanced.
+Maye has shown impressive command of the playbook and confidence in the pocket, cutting down on turnovers while still attacking downfield.
 See who else to pick here.

-The optimizer's NFL DFS strategy also includes rostering Rams running back Kyren Williams ($6,300 on DraftKings and $8,400 on FanDuel), who has an over/under of 16.5 carries.
-The former fifth-round pick out of Notre Dame burst onto the 2024 season as the Rams' every-down workhorse, carrying the ball 316 times for 1,299 yards and scoring 14 rushing touchdowns, while also adding 34 catches for 182 receiving yards.
-His volume and versatility marked him as one of L.A.'s most reliable offensive weapons.
+The optimizer's NFL DFS strategy also includes rostering Cowboys running back Javonte Williams ($6,700 on DraftKings and $7,500 on FanDuel).
+The former second-round pick out of North Carolina signed with the Cowboys this past offseason after spending the first four years of his career with the Denver Broncos.
+Williams battled multiple injuries during his career in Denver, but still managed to rush for 2,394 yards and 11 touchdowns and catch 158 passes for 966 yards and five scores in 54 games.

 New users can also check out the latest FanDuel promo code and get $300 in bonus bets instantly at FanDuel if your $5 bet wins.